franzos/earthquakes/README.md

 ![Earthquakes by Week](earthquakes-by-week_ipma.png)

-Cool; so over the past 4 weeks, most earthquakes occured in week 3, which I believe includes New Year.
+Cool; so over the past 4 weeks, most earthquakes occurred in week 3, which I believe includes New Year.
 I doubt that's because of fireworks though; More likely is that we need significantly more data.

 ### Expand